slotix/dbconvert-streams-website/docs/faq.md

 # {{ $frontmatter.title }}

-:question: Can DBConvert Streams convert Postgres data between different operating systems?
+Q: Can DBConvert Streams convert Postgres data between different operating systems?

-:heavy_check_mark: Yes, DBConvert Streams allows you to establish remote connections to PostgreSQL servers running on both Windows and Linux.
+A: Yes, DBConvert Streams allows you to establish remote connections to PostgreSQL servers running on both Windows and Linux.
 This means that you can set up a source connection pointing to a Windows-based Postgres server and a target connection pointing to a Linux-based Postgres server, and use DBConvert Streams to transfer data between the two.
 For example, you could use DBConvert Streams to migrate data from a Windows Postgres server to a Linux Postgres server, or vice versa.

+## NATS errors.

+Q: What does the "slow consumer, messages dropped" error in NATS indicate?

+A: This error signifies that a consumer is struggling to keep up with the message flow from the NATS server, leading to message drops due to processing lag.

+Q: How can I address the "slow consumer" issue when transferring fat rows with more data?

+A: To alleviate this issue, consider setting up the `dataBundleSize` parameter in the stream configuration to optimize data bundle sizes during transmission, preventing errors related to slow consumers and dropped messages.

+Q: Is the default setting sufficient for handling all types of data transfers?

+A: While the default settings work well for regular tables, it's advisable to adjust parameters like `dataBundleSize` to lower values for tables with larger or "fat" records to ensure optimal performance and avoid errors associated with slow consumers.

 ## PostreSQL.

-:question: I received the following error after 30 minutes of inactivity on my Postgres connection: `"SendStandbyStatusUpdate failed: write failed: closed"`.
+Q: I received the following error after 30 minutes of inactivity on my Postgres connection: `"SendStandbyStatusUpdate failed: write failed: closed"`.
 How can I resolve this?

-:heavy_check_mark: The error is likely occurring because there were no transactions in the source database, and the connection was closed due to inactivity.
+A: The error is likely occurring because there were no transactions in the source database, and the connection was closed due to inactivity.
 To resolve this issue, you can increase the `pool_max_conn_idle_time` runtime parameter for the Postgres connection.
 For example, you can specify a connection string such as `postgres://postgres:passw0rd@pghost.com:5432/mydb?pool_max_conn_idle_time=10h`, which sets the maximum idle time to 10 hours.
 This should prevent the connection from being closed due to inactivity."

 ## MySQL.

-:question: I received a MySQL `error 1049` when trying to connect to the database.
+Q: I received a MySQL `error 1049` when trying to connect to the database.

-:heavy_check_mark: Let's say you want to connect to the database called `my_database`, and your DSN includes the database name like this:
+A: Let's say you want to connect to the database called `my_database`, and your DSN includes the database name like this:

 ```
 user:password@tcp(localhost:3306)/my_database